 Good Companion Plants for Brussels Sprouts

-Brussels sprouts are a cool-season crop that can be planted in early spring or late summer/early fall.
+Brussels sprouts are a cool-season crop that can be planted in early spring, late summer, or early fall.

-Since they’re a member of the cabbage family, you can plant them close to other plants in the brassica genus.
+Since they’re a member of the cabbage family, you can plant them close to other plants in the Brassica genus.
 This includes broccoli, cauliflower, and kale.